 Stick training corrects obedience issues and will reinforce his good behaviors and skills quickly and positively.

 Some dogs will be cautious of this training tool.
 If your dog is afraid of it, gently get him acquainted by using positive reinforcement with encouraging words, placing the stick on the ground, putting a treat underneath the tip, and letting him sniff it out.

 Take note that it is not used to punish your dog nor inflict harm on him or treat aggressive behaviors.
 Instead, it is beneficial to speed up the dog’s response to a command to teach him specific movement skills and proper positions such as sitting and heeling.

 Teach your dog initially in a place where there are few distractions.
 Once he has adjusted to the hang of it, slowly transition him from the indoors to yard, in the car, or at the park.

 As usual, keep stick training sessions short, around three-five minutes, but repeat several times during the day.
 Take things at your dog’s pace.
 Do not rush your dogs into learning.

 Next Level Targets

 Now that your dog is acquainted with this training aid, you do not have to stop using it.
-Elevate things a step further by utilizing it to teach other behaviors.
+Elevate things a step further by utilizing them to teach other behaviors.

 If you are interested in agility training, you can teach him to navigate obstacles and indicate contact points.
-Practice him on some go-outs, drop on recall, shutting doors, ringing a doggy doorbell, improve heelwork, or try tricks like spin and bow.
+Practice him on some go-outs, drop on recall, shutting doors, ringing a doggy doorbell, improving heelwork, or trying tricks like spin and bow.